Skip to main content

 Additional AWS networking requirements apply to Cloud Volumes ONTAP HA configurations that use multiple Availability Zones (AZs).
 You should review these requirements before you launch an HA pair because you must enter the networking details in BlueXP when you create the working environment.

-To understand how HA pairs work, see High-availability pairs.
+To understand how HA pairs work, refer to High-availability pairs.

 Availability Zones